4rr0wx/AuraScape/README.md

 # AuraScape
-A software for mixing ambiant sounds to make your own personaliced sound scape
+A software for mixing ambiant sounds to make your own personalised sound scape